-Make the rub: Combine the salt, pepper, and chili powder in a small bowl and stir to mix.
+Combine rub ingredients in a small bowl and stir to mix.
 Season the brisket generously on both sides.

-Make the mop sauce: Combine all the ingredients for the mop sauce in a nonreactive saucepan over medium heat.
+Combine all the ingredients for the mop sauce in a nonreactive saucepan over medium heat.
 Bring to a simmer and stir until the salt dissolves.
-Rewarm before mopping the brisket so the fat (bacon grease, lard, or butter) liquefies.
+Re-warm before mopping the brisket so the fat (bacon grease, lard, or butter) liquefies.

 After the first hour, mop the brisket with the mop sauce; continue to mop every hour for the first 4 hours.

 When the internal temperature of the meat reaches 165F, wrap the meat tightly in butcher paper.
 (Note: Butcher paper is more permeable, but if you don't have access to any, use foil.)
 Return the meat to the grill and continue to cook until the internal temperature reaches 200-205F.
 (Total cooking time will vary, but plan on 6 to 8 hours total.)